Systems · People · AI Integration · Toronto, ON

 The hard questions are not technical.
 Which processes in your specific operation actually benefit from AI assistance?
 In what sequence do you introduce it?
 What human oversight does each use case require?
 How do you know when it is working versus when it is producing confident nonsense at scale?
 What breaks in your existing workflows when you change how a step gets done?

 These are systems questions.
 They require someone who understands your operation end to end, not just the tool being introduced.
-The reason most AI implementations underdeliver is not that the technology failed.
-It is that nobody mapped the process clearly before changing it, nobody defined what success looked like, and nobody owned the whole system while the parts were being updated.
+Most AI implementations underdeliver because nobody mapped the process clearly before changing it, nobody defined what success looked like, and nobody owned the whole system while the parts were being updated.

 The integration pattern that works